How Does Cannabis Help With Concussions and Brain Injuries?

 Although concussion and traumatic brain injury (or TBI) awareness has increased dramatically in the past twenty years or so, the efficacy of treating concussions with CBD has only quite recently become a part of the discussion.
 In fact, in 2003 the U.S. Department of Health and Human Services was granted a patent on “cannabinoids as antioxidants and neuroprotectants.”

 Several medical studies have looked into treating Traumatic Brain Injuries (TBI) and Chronic Traumatic Encephalopathy (CTE) with CBD.
 These types of injuries are often associated with sports and are very common—it’s estimated that 1.6-3.8 million sports and recreation related concussions occur in the U.S. each year.
 Concussions and other brain injuries are usually treated with self-care, rehabilitation and sometimes prescription pain medications.
-Rather than numbing the pain with prescriptions, we suggest looking into the neuroprotective properties of CBD.
+Rather than numbing the pain with prescriptions, we suggest looking into the potential neuroprotective properties of CBD.

 What Studies Exist to Support the Use of CBD in Concussions and Brain Injuries?